mooz/org-js/README.md

 org-js
 ======

-Parser and converter for org-mode <http://orgmode.org/> notation written in JavaScript.
+Parser and converter for org-mode (<http://orgmode.org/>) notation written in JavaScript.

-_NOTE: This Project is work in progress. _
+_NOTE: This project is experimental and work in progress._